The Neatest Colombian Christmas Traditions

 A cool old sailing ship display set up in the Plaza Trinidad one year in Cartagena.

-Not to mention, honestly, you’d be surprised how neat palm trees look with Christmas lights!
+You’d be surprised how neat palm trees look with Christmas lights!

-Medellín is especially well known for elaborate light displays along the river.
-We were there around Christmas time one year and saw them.
+We were there around Christmas time one year were definitely impressed.
 There were lots of street food and drink vendors set up and it was a neat atmosphere.
-They are definitely well worth seeing if you will be passing through Medellín in December.
-There are also pretty lights usually at Pueblito Paisa.

-Monserrate also has very neat light displays if you are in Bogotá for Christmas time.
 We were there once around Christmas time but only went up during the day.
 I imagine it’s really neat seeing them lit up at night though.

 Photo of the Colombian Christmas tradition of light displays over the river in Medellín showing a light display that looks like a boat.